kwesterman/meth_cvd/README.md

 Exploration of relationships between DNA methylation and cardiovascular disease (CVD) risk.
-Consists of two main chunks: an expanded epigenome-wide association study incorpoating region- and module-based analyses, and the development of a methylation-based risk score (MRS).
+Consists of two main sub-projects: an expanded epigenome-wide association study incorpoating region- and module-based analyses, and the development of a methylation-based risk score (MRS).

 src/ contains analysis scripts. output/ contains output from other programs and individuals.